draffensperger/go-interlang/README.md

 # Go interlanguage call examples

-Calls between Go and C/C++ and calling Go from dynamic languages.
+Examples of calls between Go and C/C++ and calling Go from dynamic languages.

+The examples are designed to work on Mac and Linux.
+If you're using Windows, feel free to reach out to me to request updates for examples that don't work correctly.

 ## Calls from Go to C (`go_to_c` folder)